valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

 * Any privacy- or security-sensitive information like:
     * Names, addresses or other data of real people.
     * Credentials of users or services
-* The municipality name in code, labels, etc.
+* The organisation name in code, labels, etc.
 * Licensed code that conflicts with the repository code.

 All submitted code will inherit the license of this repository.
 It is up to the publisher to include a copyright notice